If you have no prior knowledge about trademark registration or anything to do with the trademarking process, you’re in the right place!

 But you’re smarter than that!
 Now block out some time and evaluate the things you can trademark, copyright, or patent and develop a plan to protect those critical aspects of your brand.

-Protecting yourself and your business is critical to your success.
+Protecting yourself and your business is critical to your success and enforcing your legal rights.

 Are you blogging legally?
 If you’re not sure, sign up for a blog and website legal audit, or be sure to check out my legal store for the legal templates you need today.